-- 1. Be able to identify similarities and differences between domestic and international business. - Develop an awareness of how businesses are affected by international differences in culture, history, politics, the legal environment and religion. - 3.
-Students will gain a basic understanding of exchange rates and international finance. - 4.
-Be able to analyze and evaluate information, including cultural and financial information, and make recommendations for various courses of action in international business.
+- 1. Be able to identify similarities and differences between domestic and international business. - Develop an awareness of how businesses are affected by international differences in culture, history, politics, the legal environment and religion. - Students will gain a basic understanding of exchange rates and international finance. - Be able to analyze and evaluate information, including cultural and financial information, and make recommendations for various courses of action in international business.

-ECN 323: Economic Problems of Developing
+ECN 323: Economic Problems of

-Countries .3 hours

-ECN327: International Economics .3 hours

-BAD 443: International Marketing .3 hours
+BAD 443: International Marketing......
+3 hours

-One course from the following: .3 hours

-ECN 365: Comparative Economic Systems

-HST 402: Women's lives In Asia and African Cultures
+ECN 365: Comparative Economic Systems HST 402: Women's lives In Asia and African

+Cultures

-POL 102: Introduction to International Rela tions
+POL 102: Introduction to International Relations

 REL 104: Introduction to World Religions